Sandra D. Mertens

 - B.A. in Business Management cum laude, Trinity International University, 2003

-Sandra has negotiated dozens of tax resolutions with the IRS and Illinois Department of Revenue, reducing her clients’ overall tax liabilities and helping them lower their monthly payment.
+Tax Controversy, Consulting, and Offshore Account Disclosures.
+Sandra has negotiated many tax resolutions with the IRS and Illinois Department of Revenue, reducing her clients’ overall tax liabilities and helping them lower their monthly payment.
 She has often been able to cut her clients’ tax liabilities in half or more, after a thorough analysis of the client’s financial circumstances.
 For example, she negotiated Offers in Compromise reducing tax liabilities from $260,000 to $20,800, from $82,000 to $3,750, and from $497,000 to $28,408.
 Similarly, Sandra’s engagement in Tax Court proceedings have resulted in the expungement of a $3.4 million dollar federal income tax liability based on innocent spouse relief.
 She has also negotiated pay plans as low as $150 per month.